-International Workers' Day Protests In Puerto Rico Go From Peaceful To Chaotic
+International Workers' Day Protests In Puerto Rico Turn Chaotic

 Just got teargassed at the protest in San Juan's financial district. pic.twitter.com/V108P77AT0— Adrian Florido (@adrianflorido) May 1, 2018

 Faced with a line of heavily armored police officers, some demonstrators tried to force their way through the barrier.
-Police responded by firing tear gas into the crowd.
-That sent people screaming as they fled for cover.
+Police responded by firing tear gas into the crowd, which sent people screaming as they fled for cover.
 At least one journalist reported being struck by a rubber bullet fired by police.

 And here's another video. pic.twitter.com/L0zJrFNzsh— Adrian Florido (@adrianflorido) May 1, 2018